parkerlreed/adb-block/README.md

 # adb-block
 Script to block packages on Android even without root

 There is now an initial CLI port.
-NOTE: Do no use the GUI and CLI versions tnterchangeably.
+NOTE: Do no use the GUI and CLI versions interchangeably.
 The .blocked_packages file is formatted differently due to the utilities used.
-There will be errors if you say block in GUI and nnblock in CLI or block in CLI and unblock in GUI.
+There will be errors if you say block in GUI and unblock in CLI or block in CLI and unblock in GUI.

 Thanks to /u/UnchainedMundane for the cleaned up code.